helenclx/leilukin-site/src/pages/explorelinks/now.md

 You can also check out my [status.cafe profile](https://status.cafe/users/leilukin) for my latest short status updates.

-## July 2025

-You can read about what I was up to in July 2025 in my blog post, ["July 2025 Birth Month Recap"](/blog/posts/2025-08-03-july-2025-recap/).

 ## Attending 42 the Computer Science School

-From April 7 to May 2, I attended a Malaysian campus of the [42 computer science school](https://www.42network.org/), by participating in their 26-day bootcamp named the Piscine.
-On 16 May 2025, I was informed that I succeed in passing the Piscine and is eligible for 42's core curriculum.
-Currently, I am waiting for 42's core curriculum to begin.
+From April 7 to May 2, I attended my local campus of the [42 computer science school](https://www.42network.org/), by participating in their 26-day bootcamp named the Piscine.
+On 16 May 2025, I was informed that I succeed in passing the Piscine and am eligible for 42's core curriculum.
+Currently, I am waiting for 42's core curriculum to begin on October 6.

 You can read more about my life at 42 the computer science school in my blog posts under the ["42 the school"](/topics/42-the-school/) category.